 Step 3: Develop a Strategy for Collaboration and Communication with Stakeholders

+Step 3 is all about resolving conflict, creating impact, working under pressure, and communicating with stakeholders with meaning.
 Different stakeholders require different levels of involvement in the project.
-According to Mira Lose, it’s important to meet these differing needs with a strategic and consistent engagement approach.
-She recommends conducting a cost-benefit analysis to determine which resources to engage with and how much time to spend on that engagement.
+You can meet these differing needs with a strategic and consistent engagement approach.
+This includes conducting a cost-benefit analysis to determine which resources to engage with and how much time to spend on that engagement.

-To create consistency, she suggests embedding engagement and communication into everyday business activities, such as management meetings and performance reviews.
+To create consistency, embed engagement and communication into everyday business activities, such as management meetings and performance reviews.
 This means developing a communication framework and communicating consistent messages.

 For example, Glover recommends tying your communication and collaboration framework with the stakeholder influence and interest map you created in Step 2.